 An introduction to the application of computer hardware and software for use in the practice and particularly for use in the Executive Fellows Program.
 Content areas include: the use of IBM compatible computers, printers and modems; the use of the computer network system, E-mail, and "Brainstorm"; overview of spreadsheet, word processing, and database management.

 Criminal Justice

-CJ 5010 - Criminal Justice Organization and Administration - 3 s.h.
+CJ 5010 Criminal Justice Organization and Administration

-This course covers the organization and management of the various criminal justice agencies throughout the United States.
+The organization and management of the various criminal justice agencies throughout the United States.
 Includes systems of management, substance abuse as a management problem, and systems analyses and their relationships.